FreekDS/De-Lijn-Realtime/README.md

 When this is done, the back-end server can be started with

-> python app.py
+> python app.py or python3 app.py

 The webserver will start on 127.0.0.1:5000 by default.
-Going to this page will show a brief documentation of the API.
+Going to this address in the browser will show a brief documentation of the API.
 This documentation is also given in this document.

 #### Front-end
 The front-end of this application is built with the  [React](https://reactjs.org/) framework.
 To install this part of the project, go to web-services-front.
 To be able to install the front-end  [npm](https://www.npmjs.com/get-npm) is required.
 Once npm is installed, run